 5. There will be lots of opportunities to reassess on something you didn't understand the first time around.
 I more or less have my targets set up in a way that allows me to circle back to each one over and over again throughout the year.
 For me, if I haven't assessed that target more than three times in the trimester, it is worth a look at rewriting.
 I really don't believe education is a one time shot.
 Listening to some of my colleagues and a surprising number of parents, this goes against everything they believe education should be.
 There is also a big debate on the whole retake thing.
 That is an individual preference and can be handled in a lot of ways.
 In general, a student cannot walk through my door and just get a retake.
 I have allowed that in some cases, but there is a lot of work on the student's part that must be done before I will let that happen.

-6. Honestly, I don't care what your grade is.
-Truly.
-I care that you are understanding what I am teaching.
-Yes, there is a difference.
+6. I care that you are understanding what I am teaching.
+How that translates into a letter grade is a side concern of mine.
 All that letter does is give you an idea of where you stand in your mastery of the standards.
 Notice that I did NOT say where you stand in relation to your peers.
 Grades are not a competition in my room.
 If what you know rewards you an A, awesome.
 If you "only" get a B, awesome.
 You're getting an F?
 Um, you really aren't getting it.
 Get in here and let's see where you have gone off track.

 I think that pretty much sums it up!
 Now that I actually have it on paper and can look at each point individually, I really feel better about the decisions I have made to change my classroom assessment.